NASADatanauts/Space-Apps-CH/winners.md

 ```

-👏 We’re so proud of every participant who took part, shared ideas, and **pushed the boundaries of what’s possible with NASA data and technology**.
+👏 We’re so proud of every participant who took part, shared ideas, and pushed the boundaries of what’s possible with NASA data and technology.

-Stay tuned for updates as our **Global Nominee** advances to the **international judging stage!** 🌠
+Stay tuned for updates as our Global Nominee advances to the international judging stage! 🌠